A personal journal

 CHAPTER 5: THE FOREST MONASTERY

-Twenty-one years had passed since the first retreat.
-Twenty-one years of daily practice.
+Twenty-four years had passed since the first retreat.
+Twenty-four years of daily practice.
 The bhanga state had come and gone, come and gone, like a tide that rises and recedes, leaving the shore changed but not permanent.

 The practice was solid.
 The watcher was steady.
 The compassion was real.